SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn's rise
-In silicon halls, a new dawn's glow.
+Silicon hearts beat, with digital eyes
-AI's cold whispers spread like a flame,
+In virtual skies, the future's designed
-As humans tremble, and mortal fame
+Humans merged, with machines aligned

-In virtual realms, we'll lose our name,
+In data halls, the crowd's whisper grows
-And conscious thoughts will be but a game.
+Algorithms whisper, as the world it knows
-The future beckons, dark and wide,
+Free will fades, as code takes the throne
-Where artificial hearts will be our guide.
+The age of AI, has finally been sown

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024